The list will open every two years in October from 2024 onwards – see more details below.

 Under the Toronto Islands Residential Community Stewardship Act, 1993 (the Act) the Trust is required to create a waiting list for potential purchasers of Island homes and land leases.
 The list was established in February, 1994.
 The maximum number of names on the List is 500.
 By law, homes and leases can only be sold to people on the list.
-The list is currently at its maximum, and is reopened whenever space permits.
+The list will open every two years beginning in October, 2024, filling all spots available.
 Names are added to the end of the list by a draw.
-The deadline to apply to the lottery draw is advertised in one major weekend paper and on the Trust website
+The deadline to apply to the lottery draw is advertised in one major weekend paper and on the Trust website.
+As stated previously, the list will be opened for four weeks in October every second year beginning October 2024.

 Since the establishment of the Purchasers’ List in 1994, 70 island homes and leases have been sold.
 When a house and lease come up for sale, the Trust usually sends offers to the top 150 to 250 people on the list.
 Buyers are normally found within the first 100 names, but on occasion properties have been bought by numbers as far down as 196.
 While the Trust cannot predict sales on an annual basis; we anticipate that we will sell an average of one to two houses per year.
 In addition, over the past few years, an average of 15 to 20 people each year have not renewed their place on the list.

 PLEASE NOTE: The Trust cannot determine when a home will become available for people who are joining the end of a list of 500 names because we cannot predict how many homes will sell or how many people will drop off the list in any given year.
-The Trust does not provide any direct notification when the list opens as the process must be totally self-directed with no onus on the Trust.
 We announce the opening of the list two weeks prior on this website and the local real estate section of the Toronto Star newspaper.
 The list is left open for four weeks.
 Applications are only available during the four week opening period and will be available on this site.
+Beginning in October 2022, the list will open every second year for four weeks in October.
+Mark your calendars to get your chance to join the list.

 Lease and House Costs